-&lt;sup>1 This approximate minimum reactor amount is needed for the current configuration of the wind farm as studied in the DISIS-2015-002 and restudies with updated collector system equivalent charging.
+1 This approximate minimum reactor amount is needed for the current configuration of the wind farm as studied in the DISIS-2015-002 Impact Study and restudies.

 TRANSMISSION OWNER INTERCONNECTION FACILITIES AND NON-SHARED NETWORK UPGRADE(S)

 To facilitate interconnection, the interconnecting Transmission Owner will perform work as shown below necessary for the acceptance of the Interconnection Customer's Interconnection Facilities.